sdeigm/uni-meter/doc/input/HomeAssistant.md

-# Using Home Assistant sensors as input source
+# Using Home Assistant sensors as the input source

-Home Assistant sensors can be used as input source.
+Home Assistant sensors can be used as the input source.
 To access the sensors, you have to create an access token in Home Assistant and configure the uni-meter with that ``access-token`` and the URL of your system.

 Also, with this input, the input source can operate in two modes.